MMESGBench: Pioneering Multimodal Understanding and Complex Reasoning Benchmark for ESG Tasks: MMESGBench

 \subsection{Potential Applications}

-MMESGBench is designed with a strong practical relevance in the ESG domain, where long-form, multimodal documents such as sustainability reports, regulatory frameworks, and climate disclosures are central to transparency, compliance, and investment decision-making.
-The benchmark supports a broad range of downstream applications, including automated ESG report validation, quantitative metric extraction, disclosure alignment with standards such as GRI, SASB, as well as climate risk analysis assessment.
+MMESGBench is designed for the ESG domain, where long-form, multimodal documents like sustainability reports and regulatory disclosures underpin transparency, compliance, and investment decisions.
+It supports downstream tasks such as automated ESG report validation, quantitative metric extraction, disclosure alignment with standards such as GRI, SASB, as well as climate risk analysis assessment.
 It also enables interactive use cases such as stakeholder-orientated QA systems, ESG policy assistants, and sustainability chatbots that can respond to complex, evidence-grounded queries.
-These scenarios rely on reasoning across textual, tabular, visual, and layout-based content, all of which are captured by MMESGBench.
+These rely on reasoning across text, tables, visuals, and layouts—all covered by MMESGBench.

-Beyond practical applications, MMESGBench serves as a testbed for advancing research in LLMs and multimodal LLMs, particularly for long document understanding and RAG.
-It supports the development and evaluation of techniques for evidence retrieval, multimodal fusion, context selection, and hallucination mitigation.
-MMESGBench also provides a unified framework for assessing multimodal grounding, layout-aware reasoning, and multi-hop inference, enabling systematic comparison across model architectures in both general-purpose and domain-specific settings.
+MMESGBench also serves as a testbed for advancing LLM and multimodal research, especially in long-document understanding and RAG.
+It enables evaluation of techniques for evidence retrieval, multimodal fusion, context selection, and hallucination mitigation.
+It offers a unified benchmark for multimodal grounding, layout-aware reasoning, and multi-hop inference, supporting comparison across general and domain-specific models.